 2 cups milk

 1 cup Irish cream liqueur

-Bring just to a boil and remove from heat and continue string until it begins to cool.
+Bring just to a boil, remove from heat and continue stirring until it begins to cool.
 Allow to cool to room temperature and stir in the Irish cream.
-Pour into a pan (I used a 9 x 13 inch baking pan) so the mixture is 1/2 inch deep.
+Pour into a pan (I used a 9 x 13-inch baking pan) so the mixture is 1/2 inch deep.
 Refrigerate overnight until firm.

 Dip the pan in warm water for 15 seconds to loosen the gelatin from the pan.
-Use a small egg shaped cookie cuter (mine is 1 1/2 inches top to bottom) to cut the eggs.
+Use a small egg-shaped cookie cutter (mine is 1 1/2 inches top to bottom) to cut the eggs.
 Gently lift onto a plate or cookie sheet.

 1 tablespoon (1 envelope) of unflavored gelatin